 How Does Batanes Fit Into Your Travel Plans?

 Batanes is a very remote destination.
 There is no way to get there from the mainland other than taking a flight from Manila.
-It stands as a standalone destination for tourists, which you can add to any package and combine with other destinations.
+It stands as a standalone destination for tourists, which you can add to any of our usual vacation package and combine with other destinations.

 If you love getting up close and personal with nature, local culture and people, and want to see a different side of the Philippines, Batanes might be just for you.
 Make sure you have enough time for it, because less than three days will not be close to enough.
 If you want to make Batanes a part of your travel itinerary, let us know so we could incorporate it in the best way possible.